LattePandaTeam/Docs/docs/content/iota_edition/io_playability_Internal.md

 ![](../../assets/images/LattePanda Iota/dipsw.png)

-The DIP switch on the LattePanda Iota allows you to customize system behavior for **Auto Power-On** and **MCU Power Control**.
+The DIP switch on the LattePanda Iota allows you to customize the behavior for **Auto Power-On** and **MCU Power Control**.
 Below is a detailed breakdown of each setting:

 | Actuator Label | Function | Position | Behavior                                                                                     |
 |-------------------|----------|----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|